 How and why did you start making music?

-It was accidental, a lot of things happened at once and kind of fell face first into this particular practise.
+It was accidental.
+A lot of things happened at once and kind of fell face first into this particular practice.
 I was always around music though, standing on the edge waiting to jump in.

 What was the first album you ever bought?